Yanmaiscedo/ai-multi-tools/README.md

 # 🚀 AI Multi Tools

-A comprehensive collection of AI-powered applications, ranging from standalone tools to a fully integrated AI platform.
+A comprehensive collection of AI-powered applications, ranging from standalone tools to fully integrated AI platforms.

-This repository demonstrates practical implementations of modern AI using both OpenAI and Gemini APIs.
+This repository demonstrates practical implementations of modern AI using **multiple providers**, including OpenAI and Gemini APIs.

 ---